How to Regain Lost Admin Rights in Windows 10 or 11

 make user account administrator group membership net localgroup

-If you’ve forgotten the built-in administrator and user account passwords, none of the above methods will help.
-In that case, see the article Windows 10/11 Password Reset Methods for Lost Password Scenario to reclaim access to your account and promote the account to an administrator.
+If you’ve forgotten the built-in administrator password, the above method will not help.
+In that case, see the article Windows 10/11 Password Reset Methods for Lost Password Scenario to regain access to your account and promote it to an administrator.

-I hope this guide helped restore administrator rights and privileges for your user account in Windows 10/11 and earlier OS.
+I hope this guide helped you restore administrator rights for your user account in Windows 10/11 and earlier.

 One small request: If you liked this post, please share this?